 Below is a list of private schools in Rye, New York.

 Check out our interview with Rye Country Day School Headmaster

 Preschools in Rye, NY

-Rye train station parking permit has a waitlist of 10-17 years.
-Check out our guide to Metro-North Train Station Parking for Rye, NY.
+Rye Metro North train station’s annual parking permit is available to Rye residents however there is currently a very long waitlist.
+Check out our Guide to Metro-North Train Station Parking in Rye, NY.